Streaming Application Logs to Log Management Services

 Note: Not all marketplace services support syslog drains.
 Some services implement an integration with Cloud Foundry that enables automated streaming of application syslogs.
 If you are interested in building services for Cloud Foundry and making them available to end users, see the Custom Services documentation.

-Your service may require some preparation before application logs can be streamed to it from Cloud Foundry.
+You may need to prepare your log management service to receive app logs from Cloud Foundry.
 For specific instructions for several popular services, see Service-Specific Instructions for Streaming Application Logs.
 If you cannot find instructions for your service, follow the generic instructions below.

 Complete the following steps to set up a communication channel between the log management service and your Cloud Foundry deployment: